-How long can saliva for each analyte be stored frozen at -60'C or below?
+How long can saliva for each analyte be stored frozen at -20'C or below?

-Once frozen in cryovials at – 40°C or below, the stability of analytes in saliva is no different than the long term stability of analytes in other traditional biological specimens.
-Theoretically, storage at -40°C or below is the best and most economic option for the storage of saliva samples in biorepositories.
+Once frozen in cryovials at –20°C or below, the stability of analytes in saliva is no different than the long term stability of analytes in other traditional biological specimens.
+Theoretically, storage at -20°C or below is the best and most economic option for the storage of saliva samples in biorepositories.
 We do not recommend long term storage, beyond 6 months, of samples collected with swabs unless sample is transferred to cryovials.

 Can I collect samples for testing analytes using cotton?

 We do not recommend the use of cotton for saliva collection due to known interference effects from cotton.
 We also recommend when collecting saliva samples that you ensure that the swab type used has been validated for the analyte to be tested.
 Cotton has been shown to interfere with the measurements of several different analytes, and being organic in nature, is prone to variation as well.
-For consistent and true measurements, your best option for swab based collection is using one that is constructed of synthetic material that has been validated for the analyte to be measured.
+For more information, you may review the data presented in the Rigor and Reproducibility (Part 2): How Good Are Your Saliva Samples? bulletin.
+If consistent and true measurements are desired, the best option for swab based collection is using one that is constructed of a synthetic material that has been validated for the analyte to be measured.
 The only commercially available saliva collection swab that has been validated for the measurement of multiple different analytes is the SalivaBio Oral Swab.
 Please check to determine if it is compatible for the analytes you wish to measure in your study and note that for some analytes, such as Estradiol, collection by passive drool is the only approved method.

 The use of stimulants to increase saliva production is not recommended since it can lead to artificially high or low levels for some analytes.
 In extreme cases such as a elderly populations, or studies with participants that are unable to generate sufficient saliva due to medication side-effects, it is considered acceptable to use visual aids such as pictures of food to help increase salivation, or the use of olfactory stimulants such as extracts of lemon oil or orange oil inhaled.